kumahq/kuma/CONTRIBUTING.md

 #### Git branches

-We work on two branches: `master`, where non-breaking changes land, and `feature/latest`, where important features or breaking changes land in-between major releases.

-When contributing to Kuma, this distinction is important.
-Please ensure that you are basing your work on top of the appropriate branch, it might save you some time down the road!
+As a best practice to keep your development environment as organized as possible, create local branches to work within.
+These should also be created directly off of the master branch.
 If you have write access to the GitHub repository, please follow the following naming scheme when pushing your branch(es):

 - `feat/foo-bar` for new features